Drug Wars: The Camarena Story: Production

+Concerns over the series' subject matter discouraged shooting on-location in Mexico, so filming took place mainly in Spain.

 Reception

 In his review for The New York Times, John J. O'Connor wrote, "Perhaps not surprisingly, these amoral entrepreneurs provide some of the film's juicier roles.
 Especially effective is Benicio del Toro as the young, illiterate and flaky Rafael Caro-Quintero".
 In his review for USA Today, Matt Roush wrote, "For a Michael Mann production, there's surprisingly little flash to Drug Wars.
 Some interesting camera work to be sure, including the video bits and some heightened use of slow motion, but the miniseries' chief strength is its grit, its anger".
 Craig MacInnis, in his review for the Toronto Star, wrote, "Interspersed with U.S. network news footage of the real Camarena incident in '85, the dramatic scenes in Drug Wars are never anything less than convincing - just as good propaganda should be".

-DVD release
+Awards and nominations

+At the 42nd Primetime Emmy Awards, the series won the award for Outstanding Miniseries, and was nominated for Outstanding Sound Editing for a Limited or Anthology Series, Movie or Special.

+Steven Bauer was nominated for Best Actor – Miniseries or Television Film at the 48th Golden Globe Awards.

+Home media

 All three parts originally ran for four hours.
-The current DVD release features a heavily edited version that runs only 130 minutes.
+The DVD release features a heavily edited version that runs only 130 minutes.